personalis/hgvslib/README.md

 $ compare_hgvs(hgvs1, hgvs2)
 'no'

-# the library can also perform basic parsing steps from an HGVS name.
+The library can also perform basic parsing steps from an HGVS name.

 $ from hgvslib.cHGVS import cHGVS